AdobeDocs/experience-platform.fr-FR/help/ingestion/tutorials/streaming-record-data.md

 ## Récupération des données d’enregistrement nouvellement ingérées

-To validate the previously ingested records, you can use the [!DNL Profile Access API](../../profile/api/entities.md) to retrieve the record data.
+To validate the previously ingested records, you can use the [[!DNL Profile Access API]](../../profile/api/entities.md) to retrieve the record data.

 >[!NOTE]
 >